 1990- Lecturing at University of Sussex, Professor 2008-

-I am interested in the distinction between conscious and unconscious mental states, particularly knowledge, but also intentions.
+Zoltan is interested in the distinction between conscious and unconscious mental states, particularly knowledge, but also intentions.
 Much of the knowledge we acquire for dealing with the world appears to be unconscious.
 For example, we can use the rules of grammar to comprehend and produce grammatical utterances within a fraction of a second, yet we cannot describe more than a few rules of grammar.
 We can learn not only to use certain linguistic structures, but also to appreciate certain styles of music, or to gain perceptual motor mastery of a domain without consciously knowing the underlying regularities.
 How is such knowledge acquired?
 By what methods can we know whether knowledge is conscious or unconscious?
 What type of structures can be learnt unconsciously?
 How can such learning be computationally modelled?
-I am also interested in hypnosis, a way of acting which I argue is intentional but the person is strategically unaware of those intentions.
+Zoltan is also interested in hypnosis, a way of acting which he argues is intentional but the person is strategically unaware of those intentions.

 More information about Prof Zoltan Dienes.

 Prof Owen Holland